intuition-dev/INTUITION/src/README.md

 ## 'All my friends KNOW the low-coder'

-## About Metabake
+## Overview

-mbake is an open source and extensible meta-programming CLI tool for programmers.
-You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS and all sorts of dynamic web-apps.
+Metabake is an open source and extensible meta-programming CLI tool written in Javascript.

-## Philosophy
+Metabake provides all the necessary tools for a developer to write cleaner code faster, with `pug` templating and livereload out of the box.

-Metabake has a simple goal: high development productivity, to deliver maintainable webapps quickly and efficiently with least amount of resources. mbake favours a declarative and iterative approach to programming.
-This makes mbake useful and resilient across the whole lyfecycle of development: from prototyping to final completion.
-Also, you can easily customize it to make it fit your needs without additional effort.
+You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS/E-Commerce and all sorts of dynamic web-apps.

 ## Prerequisites

 You should know HTML, CSS an JavaScript - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.

 ## Quick start